Rationale for switching

 For people who are already taking doxazosin XL tablets:

-- Consider whether doxazosin prescribing is in line with NICE guidance on hypertension in adults and lower urinary tract symptoms in men.
-If not, consider de-prescribing following a medication review which should include an assessment of patient adherence.
+- consider whether doxazosin prescribing is in line with NICE guidance on hypertension in adults and lower urinary tract symptoms in men.
+If prescribing is not aligned, consider de-prescribing following a medication review, including an assessment of patient adherence

 Comparing doxazosin XL and doxazosin standard release